CIF-Rochester/print-server/README.md

 Print data is retrieved from print.cif.rochester.edu? hosted by the server.
 After ensuring files are nonnull and all pdfs, a copy of each file uploaded is saved to the path labeled ``UPLOAD_FOLDER`` in app.py, prefixed by the time and date of attempted print.
 An entry to print.log is also created containing the date, time, user, file, and relevant page info.
 Note a print need not be successful to have a log entry.
-Any error thrown will result in a new log entry and the file uploaded to storage.
-The two exceptions are the "No file attached" and "Attached file is not pdf" errors.
+While most syntax errors such as "No file attached" and "Maximum page limit exceeded" will not log the attempts, errors from the lpr command are thrown before logging and thus are logged and the files saved.
+All such failed print attempts are denoted with "PRINT FAILED" in the log.
 Also note that file storage is only updated when a print is attempted and not at regular intervals.
-This means that the files in storage represent all attempted print files within a certain type of the latest attempted print, not necessarily the current date.
+This means that the files in storage represent all attempted print files within a certain time of the latest attempted print, not necessarily the current date.

 After any attempted print without exception, file storage is updated and all files older than a certain threshold are deleted.
 This threshold is specified by the ``FILE_SAVE_TIME`` parameter in app.py